 From 2018, all NSW teachers have to be accredited by NESA, and at UTS, we ensure that you're taught by the best, equipped with the right skills and practical experience to begin your new teaching career ambition.

-Choose from six major specialisations including English, Maths, Science, HSIE/Business Studies/Economics and Maths/Science.
+Choose from five major specialisations including English, Maths, Science, HSIE (Business Studies/Economics) and Science/Mathematics.

 Professional Experience Practicums